Michael Ouroumis logoichael Ouroumis

 2. Deletion (delete): O(1)

-• Deleting an element from a Set is also O(1) on average, as it involves locating the element's bucket and removing it.
+• Removing an element is O(1) on average, locating the element’s bucket and removing it.

 3. Check Existence (has): O(1)